Summary of government support available for businesses

 The Government have issued a range of measures to assist businesses in the UK following the coronavirus outbreak here.
 We have produced an initial report and a more detailed look at CBILS, but what follows is a brief summary of the measures being offered:

-- Job Retention Scheme to reduce the number of employees being “let-go” – This is a key measure and is applicable open to all UK employers that had created and started a PAYE payroll scheme on or before 19 March 2020.
+- Job Retention Scheme to reduce the number of employees being “let-go” – This is a key measure and is applicable open to all UK employers that had created and started a PAYE payroll scheme on 28 February 2020.

 Employers can claim for 80% of furloughed employees’ (employees on a leave of absence) usual monthly wage costs, up to £2,500 a month per employee.
-Once you have amended the employees’ contracts so they qualify for the Job Retention Scheme, you will need to make your claim through the HMRC online portal that will go live on 20 April.
+Once you have amended the employees’ contracts so they qualify for the Job Retention Scheme, you will need to make your claim through the online portal that is currently being built by HRMC.

 - Statutory Sick Pay (SSP) relief package for small and medium sized businesses with under 250 employees.
 This refund will cover up to 2 weeks’ SSP per eligible employee who has been off work because of coronavirus (whether diagnosed with COVID-19 or self-isolating due to experiencing similar symptoms).